Digital Adoption and Cyber Security: An Analysis of Canadian Businesses

-While digital adoption can boost productivity, it also introduces new risks, particularly related to cyber security.
+While digital adoption is associated with higher productivity, it is also associated with increased risks, particularly related to cyber security.
 The Geneva Association, a leading international think tank of the insurance industry, defines cyber risks as breaches in confidentiality, availability, and data integrity, posing operational threats to firms that increasingly rely on interconnected digital systems \citep{geneva2016}. \cite{cebula2010} expand on this definition, framing cyber risks as disruptions that extend beyond information technology (IT) systems to affect broader business stability.
 In Canada, the Toronto Public Library system experienced significant disruptions following a cyberattack, while the Nova Scotia Health Department faced operational delays and data breaches during a similar event \citep{toronto_library,NS_health}.

-The adoption of advanced technologies such as Internet of Things (IoT) and enterprise management systems could increase cyber security risks. \cite{blichfeldt2021} highlight that while these systems can improve productivity, their complexity often introduces integration challenges that, if poorly managed, can undermine business operations.
+The adoption of advanced technologies such as Internet of Things (IoT) and enterprise management systems may be associated with elevated cyber security risks. \cite{blichfeldt2021} highlight that while these systems can improve productivity, their complexity often introduces integration challenges that, if poorly managed, can undermine business operations.
 Additionally, the widespread use of interconnected devices has expanded the potential attack surface for cybercriminals, requiring firms to invest more heavily in cyber security infrastructure.